Visiting Machu Picchu is a bucket list item for many people and you’re sure to want to get the most out of this magical experience.

 What to Pack for Machu Picchu

 You don’t need much gear in order to visit Machu Picchu, but there are definitely a few essentials you should keep in mind.
-For a full list of what to bring while trekking in Peru, see our blog on on How to Prepare for a Trek in Peru.
+For a full list of what to bring while trekking in Peru, see our blogs on How to Prepare for a Trek in Peru and Packing for Machu Picchu.

 Things to Bring